Complete Helix Mattress Review

 North American health and manufacturing authorities are much stricter about the items that they allow to be used in the production of consumer products.

-Especially if there is a chance that those products might be used by children or vulnerable individuals.
+Especially if there is a chance that children or vulnerable individuals might use those products.

 Where people do report a slight smell is in the packaging used to protect the bed during shipping.
 This often goes away in a couple of days.